pierrejay/esp32-tailbridge/README.md

 This approach uses a single Tailscale instance on the proxy server that advertises routes to the WireGuard subnet where ESP32 devices reside.

+*Tailscale IP addresses are not real, just for illustration*
 ```mermaid
 graph LR
     %% ESP32 devices grouping